Gemifloxacin

 Gemifloxacin mesylate, sold under the brand name Factive among others, is a broad-spectrum quinolone antibacterial agent used in the treatment of acute bacterial exacerbation of chronic bronchitis and mild-to-moderate pneumonia.
 It is taken by mouth.
 Vansen Pharma Inc. licensed the active ingredient from LG Life Sciences of Korea.

-Indications
+Common Uses (Indications)

 Gemifloxacin is indicated for the treatment of infections caused by susceptible strains of the designated microorganisms in the conditions listed below.